Bakla: Definition

+Although a study by De La Salle University determined that baklâ is the most appropriate translation for "male homosexual", the term is not tied to sexuality and is not a sexual orientation, thus it is not a direct equivalent of the English term "gay".
 Baklâ is a gender identity characterized by the adoption of a feminine gender expression by men.
 This includes feminine mannerisms and speech, use of make-up, cross-dressing, and long hairstyles; all are referred to with the umbrella term kabaklaán (effeminacy).
-However, baklâ is not tied to sexuality and is not a sexual orientation, thus it is not a direct equivalent of the English term "gay".
 Baklâ are usually homosexual men, but on rare occasions, they can also be heterosexual or bisexual men.

-Because the term baklâ specifically denotes effeminacy, it is traditionally not applied to masculine gay men.
+As the term baklâ specifically denotes effeminacy, it is traditionally not applied to masculine gay men.
 However, due to increasing globalization and influence from the Western categories of sexual orientation, baklâ has become incorrectly equated with the gay identity and used generally for homosexual men, regardless of the individual's masculinity or femininity in presentation.

 Baklâ are often considered the natural "third gender" in Filipino culture.
 This is illustrated in the children's rhyme that begins by listing four distinct genders: "girl, boy, baklâ, tomboy."
-Like in English, the term tomboy (archaic lakin-on or binalaki) refers to masculine (usually lesbian) women, and is understood as the polar opposite of the baklâ.
+Like in English, the term tomboy (archaic lakin-on or binalaki) refers to masculine (usually lesbian) women, and is broadly understood as the polar opposite of the baklâ.

-Baklâ is also commonly used as a term for trans women, though this is incorrect and discouraged.
+Baklâ is also commonly used for trans women, though this is incorrect and discouraged.
 This is largely due to the absence of modern local terms for transgender people, as well as the general public ignorance of the differences between homosexuality and transsexuality.
 Some organizations have pushed for the adoption of new terminology that distinguishes transgender people from the baklâ, to prevent the common derogatory misconception that trans women and trans men are simply baklâ and tomboy that have undergone sex reassignment surgery.
 One such proposal in 2008 by the Society of Transsexual Women of the Philippines (STRAP) is transpinay (for trans women) and transpinoy (for trans men), both derived from the Filipino endonym "pinoy".
 But it has yet to gain widespread acceptance.

 The difficulty of correlating definitions with western terminology is because of the fundamental difference in the cultural views on homosexuality.
 According to Filipino academic J. Neil Garcia, the baklâ would fall under the inversion pattern of homosexuality identified by American psychobiologist James D. Weinrich.
 This is the cultural view where homosexuality is seen as an inversion of the gender and sex binary.
 In Philippine context, this would be the binary of the loób (the inner self or spirit, lit. "inside") and labás (the physical form, lit. "outside").
-Thus it is similar to the South Asian hijra and the Native American two-spirit.
-This is contrasted to the other two patterns of homosexuality worldwide, namely age-biased patterns (like pederasty in Ancient Greece) and role-playing patterns (like in certain Middle Eastern and Latin American cultures).
+Thus, it is similar to the South Asian hijra and the Native American two-spirit.
+This is contrasted to the other two patterns of homosexuality worldwide, namely, age-biased patterns (like pederasty in Ancient Greece) and role-playing patterns (like in certain Middle Eastern and Latin American cultures).